gnolang/dsocial/mobile/README.md

 ## Manual release to Google Play Store and Apple App Store

+The manual release process uses the [`eas`](https://docs.expo.dev/build/setup/#install-the-latest-eas-cli) CLI to submit the app to the stores.

 ### Apple App Store

 1. Download the `GoogleService-Info.plist` file from the Firebase Console.
-2. Run `ios.release_production` to build the app.
+2. Run `make ios.release_production` to build the app.
 3. After the build is complete, submit it to the App Store running `eas submit --platform ios`

 ### Google Play Store

 1. Download the `google-services.json` file from the Firebase Console.
-2. Run `android.release_production` to build the app.
+2. Run `make android.release_production` to build the app.
-3. After the build is complete, submit it to the Play Store running `eas submit --platform android` You'll need to have a s[ervice account json file](https://developers.google.com/android/management/service-account) to authenticate with Google Play Store.
+3. After the build is complete, submit it to the Play Store running `eas submit --platform android` You'll need to have a [service account json file](https://developers.google.com/android/management/service-account) to authenticate with Google Play Store.